ev183/garden_website/README.md

 2. Then I tag it 'docker tag garden-website-repo:latest 990991767208.dkr.ecr.us-east-1.amazonaws.com/garden-website-repo:v2'
 3. Then I push it to my ECR 'docker push 990991767208.dkr.ecr.us-east-1.amazonaws.com/garden-website-repo:v2'

+My repository also has lifecycle policies in place to archive and eventually delete unused images

 ## ECS Cluster

 Nothing special about it.
-Just a logical container for my Service/its tasks
+Just a logical container for my Service/its tasks.
+Not using namespaces or capactiy providers.

 ## ECS Service